Michael95-m/mlops-capstone-project/README.md

 ### 5.1.
 Run the deployed training pipeline  with s3 data

-- It has the same behaviour as **4.1.**.
+- It has the same behaviour as **3.1.**.
 In order to run, use `make run-deployed-training-pipeline-s3`.

 ## Model Serving

 - The trained model will be deployed as HTTP service by using *flask* and *gunicorn*.
 - **Note:** In order to deploy the model as a service, you need to run the **training pipeline** at least once to have the production model in the mlflow model registry.
-And you also need to up the **mlflow_server** service to access this model.
+And you also need to up the **mlflow_server** service to access this model (which is already up if you follow the process above)

+You want to know more about model serving, take a look at [this readme](./deployment/README.md)

 ### 1. Start the diabetes service